davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ## MQTT in openHAB 2.4

-The new MQTT architecture has been realized by 3 independant extensions plus a MQTT core module.
+The new MQTT architecture has been realized in an easy extensible modular way by 3 independant extensions.
-It took about one year to finish, from the first line of code to a fully test covered solution that lives up to the high coding standards of the underlying Eclipse Smarthome platform.
+They are fully test covered, living up to the high coding standards of the underlying Eclipse Smarthome platform.

 I will now take you on a journey of exploring all the new features, arriving soon on your openHAB installation.

 ### MQTT Broker

-When it comes to MQTT enabled devices, like your WiFi wall plug or custom Arduino or ESP8266 solution, you sooner or later realize that MQTT requires an additional server, the MQTT broker.
+When it comes to MQTT enabled devices, like your WiFi wall plug or custom Arduino or ESP8266 solution, you first need to take care of a very central aspect, the MQTT broker.

 Configuring the MQTT broker connection is so essential for a good MQTT support, that you can now finally do this in a graphical fashion:

-[picture of paperui: manually define a MQTT broker connection] [picture of paperui: inbox, showing a found MQTT broker]
+[TODO picture of paperui: manually define a MQTT broker connection] [TODO picture of paperui: inbox, showing a found MQTT broker]

-The nifty reader might have noticed.
-Yes, this addon supports MQTT broker auto discovery.
-The MQTT specification unfortunately does not require brokers to announce themselves in a standard way, so this feature is heuristic based.
-But you can be sure, if there is a standard port configured Mosquitto or any other broker in your local network, we'll find it.

 So to wrap it up: MQTT can be enabled for your network by (1) installing, (2) configuring and (3) setting up a broker server next to your openHAB software